feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

     "Luck": "3"
   },

 The stats of the monster in combat.
-While otherwise straightforward, there are three keys in particular to be aware of:
+While otherwise straightforward, there are three :term:`keys` in particular to be aware of:

 * ``"max_ep":`` only pertains towards how quickly the monster can fall asleep.
 They will recover it in its entirety on orgasm.
 Threshold likes to use 30-50 for normal enemies, 100 for most bosses.
 * ``"lvl":`` does effect exp gain modifiers relative to the player's level, so be sure to scale it appropriately to be a rough match for the location and general stats of the monster.
 Do remember you still have total creative freedom though.